yjH510429/InfiniteTalk/README.md

 —-sample_text_guide_scale： When not using LoRA, the optimal value is 5.
 After applying LoRA, the recommended value is 1.
 —-sample_audio_guide_scale： When not using LoRA, the optimal value is 4.
 After applying LoRA, the recommended value is 2.
 —-sample_audio_guide_scale： When not using LoRA, the optimal value is 4.
 After applying LoRA, the recommended value is 2.
---max_frame_num: The max frame length of the generated video.
+--max_frame_num: The max frame length of the generated video, the default is 40 seconds(1000 frames).
 ```

 #### 1. Inference